Urgent Care Unit

-If you have access to the internet, the easiest way to contact the Urgent Care Unit is at https://florey.accurx.com/p/K83049.
+If you have access to the internet, the easiest way to contact the Urgent Care Unit is by submitting an online query by clicking this link: https://florey.accurx.com/p/K83049.
 There is a brief form to fill in regarding your medical problem.
 This will enable the Urgent Care Team to appropriately triage your request and ensure the correct clinican deals with your concern.

 If you are unable to use online access you are still able to call us on 01280 702436.

 Patients for the Urgent Care Unit will receive a telephone call or a text message from one of our clinicians in the first instance.
 In most cases this will provide a solution to the problem but it may also involve signposting you to another service (eg pharmacy, physiotherapy, self care, routine GP appointment) if this is more appropriate.
 If we need to see you, we will arrange a face to face appointment at the surgery.

 PLEASE NOTE THIS IS NOT A WALK-IN CLINIC

 The Urgent Care Unit is staffed by our team of Advanced Care Practitioners, all of whom have a prescribing qualification.

 Clare joined the ambulance service in 2005 as a paramedic and joined BMC as and advanced paramedic in 2017.
 Clare now manages the Urgent Care Unit team, is qualified in non-medical prescribing at masters level and has advanced skills in both minor illness and injury.
 Clare has a special interest in dermatology.